dpetker/project-euler/README.md

 # Project Euler

 Project Euler solutions.
-Mostly a testbed for trying languages I might not get to use otherwise
+Mostly a testbed for trying languages I might not get to use otherwise.

 ## Setup